Why do I sometimes remember things that no-one else does? Do I make these memories up?

 “The experience had far reaching, some permanent impacts.
 My self-confidence and self-esteem were shattered and there was an impact on my sexuality and ability to make and maintain relationships.
 I still have nightmares and have had periods of clinical depression and anxiety.
 I really only started addressing it a couple of years ago when I had a very late diagnosis of ASD (Autistic Spectrum Disorder) which made sense of a lot of other experiences.
 Yes I have had two successful careers and am very lucky in my second marriage.
 I have seen the world and enjoyed some great experiences.
 This has been despite the experience.”

 Skinner seems to have received little parental support.
-In response to the story above which concerns the RAF father, he posted
+In response to the story above about the RAF father, he posted

 “I wish I had a dad like yours.
 If I had complained to my father even after he beat me unconscious I would have been in more trouble for getting in trouble at school.”